Bhagirathi-hub/project_l_bhagirathi_rao/README.md

 Project Proposal: Binary Classification of Serengeti Zebras and Elephants Using Image Processing

 Input-Output Statement
-• Input: Camera trap image of a zebra or elephant in .jpg format.
+• Input: Camera trap image of a zebra or elephant in .jpeg format.
 • Output:
 o Classification label:
 ▪ 0: Zebra